Conoscere and sapere in Italian

 conoscere and sapere - little girl playing the piano

-Usage examples of sapere as “to know some information”
+Usage examples for sapere as “to know some information”

 A major difference between conoscere and sapere is that sapere can also be used to express specific theoretical knowledge.

 So it can also mean to know [something], as in a piece of information or a fact.
-In this case, it will be followed by a direct object.
+In this case, it is followed by a direct object.

 Sai che ore sono?